kadena-io/pact-5/docs/builtins/Time/time.md

 ### Examples

-The following example demonstrates the usage of the `time` function within the Pact REPL.
-It constructs a time object from the UTC value `"2016-07-22T11:26:35Z"`:
+The following example demonstrates how to use the `time` function in the Pact REPL.
+This example constructs a time object from the UTC value `"2016-07-22T11:26:35Z"`:

 ```pact
 pact>(time "2016-07-22T11:26:35Z")
 2016-07-22 11:26:35 UTC
 ```

-This example illustrates how to use the `time` function to create a time object from a UTC value using the ISO8601 format in Pact.
+This example illustrates how to use the `time` function to create a time object from a UTC value using the ISO 8601 format in Pact.